Héctor Gómez

 Héctor Alexis Gómez (born March 5, 1988) is a Dominican professional baseball infielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Colorado Rockies and Milwaukee Brewers, and in the KBO League for the SK Wyverns.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Milwaukee Brewers, and in the KBO League for the SK Wyverns.

 Career

 Colorado Rockies

 Gómez began his professional career in 2006 after being signed by scout Felix Feliz.
 He split the season between the Casper Rockies (50 games) and Tri-City Dust Devils (two games), hitting a combined .312 in 62 games.
 In 2007, he played for the Asheville Tourists, hitting .266 with 11 home runs and 20 stolen bases in 124 games.
 He played in only one game in 2008, for the Modesto Nuts, collecting one hit in three at-bats.
 With the Nuts in 2009, Gómez hit .275 in 83 games.

 He began the 2011 season with the Tulsa Drillers.
 Gómez was called up to the majors on September 16, 2011 and made his debut that night.